ragulkumar-v/Guess-the-Number/README.md

 3. The app will provide feedback if the guess is too high, too low, or correct.
 4. Your score decreases with each wrong guess.
 Try to maintain a high score!
 5. Click 'Again!' to reset the game and try again.

----

-Let me know if you'd like any adjustments!